railmapgen/rmp/docs/stations.md

     // destructure the props
     const { id, x, y, attrs, handlePointerDown, handlePointerMove, handlePointerUp } = props;
     // destructure the specific attributes of your station
-    // `StationType.MyStation` will be added in the final step const { names = defaultStationAttributes.names } = attrs[StationType.MyStation] ?? defaultMyStationAttributes;
+    // `StationType.MyStation` will be added in the 8th step and it's ok to do that now,
+    // if you do not want to see any errors :) const { names = defaultStationAttributes.names } = attrs[StationType.MyStation] ?? defaultMyStationAttributes;

     // some boilerplate to cache a function between re-renders